MewMewPewPew/cart253/topics/mod-jam/process/planning.md

 ## Experience design

 The experience:
+> *Title and instruction screen (70%opacity) "Frogsquare/Frog2", the frog can eat the play/start button to start the game (make it disappear)
 > The user controls a frog at the bottom of the screen, they can shoot out the frog's tongue and catch a fly which is moving on the screen.
 If the tongue hits the fly it gets eaten.
+> Ending start again make a restart button (that refresh the page)

 ## Breaking it down